 Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks Ι Students will be taught the importance of food and balanced diet and the energy values associated with food Teaching will be conducted both through black board mode and power point presentation mode.
 The students will be asked to make a note of their diet and the calories associated with the food intake 2 Students will learn about the macronutrients in diet and how they are digested and assimilated, the importance of micronutrients in health will be discussed Teaching will be conducted both through black board mode and power point presentation mode.
-The students will perform some practical to determine macronutrients in food Assignment will be given 3 Students will learn about the role of Ca, P, Fe, Zn etc in the diet Teaching will be conducted both through black board mode and power point presentation mode.
-The students will perform some practical to determine micronutrients in food Quiz and classroom discussions will be held, they will be asked to present a paper 4 They will learn about the importance of food as medicine and about food spoilage, food allergies, food poisoning, pro/prebiotics Teaching will be conducted both through black board mode and power point presentation mode.
+The students will perform some practical to determine macronutrients in food - 3 Students will learn about the role of Ca, P, Fe, Zn etc in the diet Teaching will be conducted both through black board mode and power point presentation mode.
+The students will perform some practical to determine micronutrients in food discussions will be 4 They will learn about the importance of food as medicine and about food spoilage, food allergies, food poisoning, pro/prebiotics Teaching will be conducted both through black board mode and power point presentation mode.
 Mid semester test will be held and assignments will be given